DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-biancamille/README.md

 | 1 | 0 | 1 | 0 |
 | 1 | 1 | 0 | 1 |

+- I learned the following inverse, converse, and contrapositive of p → q:
+  - Inverse: ¬p → ¬q
+  - Converse: q → p
+  - Contrapositive: ¬q → ¬p
+- An implication A → B ≡ ¬A ∨ B
 - I learned the proper way of proving certain problem that only uses Logical Equivalences, by identifying what law was applied per step.
 - If there's a problem that i need to evaluate, any tools can be used and it will come up to the same answer.
 For example: Evaluate (p ∧ q) → (p ∨ q).
 It will come up to the same answer **T** when we use Truth Table or Logical Equivalences - *Implication Equivalence*.
 - I learned that Tautology is always true in every possible interpretation.